Nu-hin/remote_ruby/README.md

 puts res # => Some result
 ```

-You can specify where to put your cache files explicitly, by passing `cache_dir` parameter which is the "cache" directory inside your current working directory by default.
+You can specify where to put your cache files explicitly, by [configuring](#configuration) the `cache_dir` which is by default set to ".remote_ruby/cache" inside your current working directory.

-RemoteRuby calculates the cache file to use, based on the code you pass to the remote block, as well as on ExecutionContext 'contextual' parameters (e. g. server or working directory) and serialized local variables.
+RemoteRuby calculates the cache file to use, based on the code you pass to the remote block, as well as on `ExecutionContext` 'contextual' parameters (e. g. server or working directory) and serialized local variables.
 Therefore, if you change anything in your remote block, local variables (passed to the block), or in any of the 'contextual' parameters, RemoteRuby will use different cache file.
 However, if you revert all your changes back, the old file will be used again.

 **IMPORTANT**: RemoteRuby does not know when to clear the cache.
 Therefore, it is up to you to take care of cleaning the cache when you no longer need it.
 This is especially important if your output can contain sensitive data.

 ### Text mode

 Text mode allows to treat the output and/or the standard error of the remote process as text.
-If it is enabled, the server output is prefixed with some string, which makes it easier to distinguish local ouput, and the output coming from the remote code.
-Additionally it may help distinguishing when the output is taken from cache.
+If it is enabled, the server output is prefixed with some string, which makes it easier to distinguish local output, and the output coming from the remote code.
+Additionally, it may help distinguishing when the output is taken from cache.

 The text mode is controlled by the `text_mode` parameter to the `::RemoteRuby::ExecutionContext` initializer, and is `false` by default.